Updated on: 3/19/2019

 On the other hand, attack dogs that are not properly trained or used for the wrong reasons are capable of inflicting serious damage.
 Attack dogs that are trained to fight or put fear into others are most likely to attack an unsuspecting person or animal without warning.

 Check with local and state agencies before choosing an attack breed of dog.
 They may be prohibited or subject to strict regulations because of the danger they may pose.
 Insuring an attack dog or a dog with a violent past may be difficult, and at the very least more expensive for the owner.

 Best attack dog breeds:

 Suffered Injuries In A Dog Bite Incident?

-No matter the type of dog, if you or a loved one has been involved in a dog bite incident and suffered injuries, it may be in your best interest to contact a dog bite lawyer.
+No matter the type of dog, if you or a loved one has been injured by a dog bite, it may be in your best interest to contact a dog bite lawyer.
 Attorney Chris Davis and the legal team at Davis Law Group, P.S., has over 20 years of experience representing dog bite victims in the state of Washington.

 Call the Davis Law Group at (206) 727-4000 for a free case evaluation.
 You can also contact us via the chat feature below or by filling out the form on this page.